ghga-de/ghga-metadata-schema/docs/linkml_linter.md

 * standard_naming: Class has name 'donor'
 * standard_naming: Class has name 'family'
 * standard_naming: Class has name 'cohort'
-* standard_naming: Class has name 'member'
 * standard_naming: Class has name 'cell line'
 * standard_naming: Class has name 'user'
 * standard_naming: Class has name 'analysis process'
-* standard_naming: Slot has name 'has technology'
 * standard_naming: Slot has name 'has experiment process'
 * standard_naming: Slot has name 'has analysis process'
 * standard_naming: Slot has name 'has workflow'
 * standard_naming: Slot has name 'has workflow step'
 * standard_naming: Slot has name 'has workflow parameter'
 * standard_naming: Slot has name 'has agent'
-* standard_naming: Slot has name 'has member'
 * standard_naming: Slot has name 'has proband'
 * standard_naming: Enum has name 'experiment process type enum'
 * standard_naming: Enum has name 'user role enum'